phaiptt125/newspaper_project/README.md

 # newspaper_project
-  This repository contains supplementary materials to "The Evolving U.S. Occupational Structure" by Enghin Atalay, Phai Phongthiengtham, Sebastian Sotelo and Daniel Tannenbaum.
+  This repository contains supplementary materials to "The Evolution of Work in the United States" by Enghin Atalay, Phai Phongthiengtham, Sebastian Sotelo and Daniel Tannenbaum.
+(Forthcoming, American Economic Journal: Applied Economics)

 - Project Data Page: https://occupationdata.github.io/
-- Most recent version of the paper: http://ssc.wisc.edu/~eatalay/APST_task.pdf